skyflowapi/skyflow-react-js/README.md

 - `ExpirationMonthElement`
 - `ExpirationYearElement`

-Along with Collect Element we can define other options which takes a dictionary of optional parameters as described below:
+Along with Collect Element we can define other options which takes a object of optional parameters as described below:

 ```javascript
 const options = {